benchuk/SmartHomeDIY_Docs/src/index.md

 # Welcome to SmartHomeDIY

 This project is a DIY home automation framework.
-With this system you will be able to control your home light, Air conditioning, TV, water heater any many more devices (IR, wall sockets, and light switches are only a few).
+With this system you will be able to control your home lights, Air conditioning, TV, water heater any many more devices (IR, wall sockets, and light switches are only a few).
 The system is Arduino and Raspberry Pi based.
-You will be able to control your house from the internal WiFi network as well as from the Internet For internet access you will have to use a DSN service such as [no-ip](https://www.noip.com/free?gclid=Cj0KCQiAj4biBRC-ARIsAA4WaFiQeMklZ1TYbty1hthazzI8TCtS24gkB4rJyCSRdwulj-RzcK-DRw8aAsyBEALw_wcB&utm_campaign=free-dynamic-dns&utm_medium=cpc&utm_source=adwords&utm_term=free-dynamic-dns)
+You will be able to control your house from the internal WiFi network as well as from the Internet.</br>
+For internet access you will have to use a DNS service such as [no-ip](https://www.noip.com/free?gclid=Cj0KCQiAj4biBRC-ARIsAA4WaFiQeMklZ1TYbty1hthazzI8TCtS24gkB4rJyCSRdwulj-RzcK-DRw8aAsyBEALw_wcB&utm_campaign=free-dynamic-dns&utm_medium=cpc&utm_source=adwords&utm_term=free-dynamic-dns)

-You can have multiple Arduino stations controlling anything at you home from your phone, iPad or Desktop(currently using a web page only).
+You can have multiple Arduino stations controlling anything at you home.</br>
+Control is done via your phone, iPad or Desktop(currently using a web page only).

 ### Installing the framework @ your home